Marcelo de Jesus Silva

 Marcelo de Jesus Silva, nicknamed "Chucky" was a Brazilian serial killer who killed more than 20 people along with his group.
 Other than murder, he was accused of robbery, drug trafficking, and death squad.
-As he had 1.28m in height, he was nicknamed "Chucky" and "Pigmeu" (pygmy).
+As he was a diminutive 1.28m in height, he was nicknamed "Chucky" and "Pigmeu" (pygmy).

 Crimes

 According to Delegacia de Homicídios, Jesus Silva had more than 20 murders in his criminal history, with a further criminal history and records from police stations from Ilhéus and Mata de São João and from Grupo Especial de Repressão to Crimes de Extermínio (former Gerce) and Delegacia de Furtos e Roubos.
 Still according to Delegacia de Homicídios, Jesus Silva was the right-arm of drug trafficker João Teixeira Leal, aka Jão, one of Pirajá's most prolific drug traffickers.

 In March 2007, Jão's death squad, composed of seven men, were captured by Gerce.
 They committed a triple homicide in Alto do Cabrito, Salvador.
 The killed were 40-year-old Junê Péricles dos Santos Santana, 26-year-old Igor Leonardo Cruz da Silva and Joílson dos Santos Santana, all of whom were involved in drug trafficking.
 The three were killed in public highway.
 They committed the homicides in 2006.
 The crime was witnessed by relatives of the victims, who provided the first clues to the perpetrators.